2latemc/IOLITELauncher/README.md

 3. Move the app_metadata.json file into the newly created folder
 4. If your launcher has the correct projects path selected in the settings your project should show up in the list

+## Uninstalling
+Run the UninstallIoliteLauncher.exe file located in the Applications directory.
+Make sure to also uninstall the engine & projects if you no longer need them.

+## Self compiling
+1. Publish the solution using your fav.
+Code Editor (Such as JetbrainsRider / Visual Studio)
+2. Make sure you copy over the DefaultProject Directory located in Setup/DefaultProject into %appdata%\IoliteLauncher (Path should look something like this: C:\Users\2late\AppData\Roaming\IoliteLauncher\DefaultProject)

 ## Todos:
 - ~~Project Creation~~
 - ~~Project Opening~~